Skip to content

 EuRepoC database

 Our data is consistently updated as new information about cyber incidents emerges.
 Consequently, coded data about specific incidents may change over time.
 To ensure reproducibility of analyses, we provide ‘static’ versions of our datasets extracted at different intervals.
 These can be downloaded directly from this page.
+Please note that because our database is regularly updated, these static datasets may not reflect the most current information displayed on the dashboard.
+For the latest (but not fully expert-reviewed) data, please use the download button in our TableView.

 Structure of the data files